-The sum of the phase and frequency components is the final clock correction, which is then added to the clock register.
+The sum of the phase and frequency components is the final clock correction, which is then added to the Clock register.
+Finally, the Watchdog counter is set to zero.
 Operation continues in this way until a new correction is introduced.